Utility and Tax Incentives

 Arizona Incentives

-The Residential Arizona Solar Tax Credit reimburses homeowners 25 percent of the cost of the solar panels, up to $1,000, right off of personal income tax in the year the system was installed.
+The Residential Arizona Solar Tax Credit reimburses homeowners 25 percent of the cost of the solar panels, up to $1,000, right off of their personal income tax in the year the system was installed.
 If the amount of the credit exceeds a taxpayer’s liability in the year of installation or beyond, the unused portion of the credit may be carried forward for up to five years.
 You might also qualify for utility-specific incentives.
 Don’t worry; your energy consultant will make sure you don’t miss out on any perks.

 Nevada Incentives